pydantic/pydantic/docs/usage/validation_errors.md

 ## `arguments_type`

-This error is raised when arguments passed to a function are not a tuple, list or a dictionary.
+This error is raised when arguments passed to a function are not a tuple, list, or a dictionary.

 ## `assertion_error`

-This error is raised when there is a failing assertion during the validation.
+This error is raised when a failing assert statement is encountered during validation.

 ```py test="skip" lint="skip" upgrade="skip"
 from pydantic import BaseModel, field_validator